CitricAcid9000/PFC-Spell-Translator/README.md

 This system translates the Adventure quest spell from https://centralia.aquest.com/doku.php to an easy way to store it in a file.

 Currently, for blood magic, you have to change the dashes to be consistent with every other spell group as well as rank 2 blood Analyst description dashes must be normal dashes, change the air magic list (6. smoke rather than 5. smoke), and troubadour doesn't work fully because it's unique secondaries.
+Also you have to change T'or 6a dn 6b number on the list with 6 and 7 respectivily
 ------------------------------------------------------------------------------------------------------------------------------------------------
 How to prepare the files: